joakimk/solokit/README.markdown

-    cookbooks/upstream # Unchanged cookbooks downloaded from opscode or other upstream source. cookbooks/site     # Changes or entierly new cookbooks for Solokit, your project or env. chef/solo.rb       # Specifies where to find files. chef/server.json   # Default config, just calls roles/base.rb. chef/roles/base.rb # Base configuration
+    cookbooks/upstream # Unchanged cookbooks downloaded from opscode or other upstream source. cookbooks/site     # Changes or entierly new cookbooks for Solokit, your project or env. chef/solo.rb       # Specifies where chef solo should look for files. chef/server.json   # Default config, just calls roles/base.rb. chef/roles/base.rb # Base configuration